Neoncluster/Technosys-Aamber-Pegasus-Computer-REPOSITORY/README.md

 This GitHub repository contains everything I was able to find over a 6 year span.
 I'm proud to say that 99% of all AAMBER PEGASUS information now available on the internet has come through me at somepoint.
 The legacy lives on!
 I want to extend a heartfelt thank you to everyone who helped with this work.
 Cheers!

 The schematics you see on this page were drawn by me, with a lot of assistance from Dave at osiweb.org.
 The intent was to design and build an AAMBER PEGASUS recreation.
 That never happened.
-As the scematics currently stand, they are not complete enough to build a system and are essentially a copy of the ones found in the Technosys manuals, which are known to have some quirks and possible errors, but are kept here as reference.
+As the scematics currently stand, they are not complete enough to build a system and are essentially a copy of the ones found in the Technosys manuals.
+The schematics in the manuals are known to have some quirks and possible errors.

 My recreation process has stalled, but fortunately, Neil has picked up the torch.
 A replica AAMBER PEGASUS has been designed, built, and tested by multiple people (including myself).
 To my surprise, Neil just lives on the other side of town!